MichaelMandel26/beam/README.md

 - quality.app.example.com
 - staging.app.example.com

-In case there are be multiple profiles that match the pattern, Beam will select the profile with the lowest priority number.
+In case there are be multiple profiles that have a matching pattern, Beam will select the profile with the lowest priority number.
 You can configure the priority number for each profile by adding a `priority` property to the profile in your `profile.toml` file.
 Profiles without a priority number will only be selected, if there is no other matching profile, having a priority defined.

 If the hostname doesnt match any profile pattern, Beam will use the default profile.